sana-rekbi/Twitter-Sentiment-Analysis-/README.md

   - `pandas` and `numpy`: For data manipulation and analysis.
   - `Streamlit`: To build the interactive web application.
   - `nltk`: For natural language preprocessing tasks.
-- **Random Forest Algorithm**: Used for the classification of sentiments.
 - **TF-IDF**: To convert textual data into numerical features.

 ## 💡 Use Cases